Mobile App, Responsive Website, or Something in Between: What to Choose for Your Business

 This isn’t a complete list of everything that’s great about Flutter, you can learn more about it here.

 Most of our clients now choose Flutter as their main technology for development, and we can confidently say that in the modern IT landscape Flutter provides the best way to build cross-platform mobile apps that are relatively simple and functional.

 How to choose?

-Now that you know more about the difference between mobile app and responsive website, or difference between website and web application, let’s apply this knowledge to your particular situation.
+Now that you know more about the difference between a mobile app and a responsive website, or the difference between a website and a web application, let’s apply this knowledge to your particular situation.
 Answering the following questions will help you determine the best option for your business.